$L^2$-type invariants and cohomology jump loci for complex smooth quasi-projective varieties: Introduction

 and equality holds with finitely many (torsion) exceptions. \end{itemize} \et

-In this paper, we consider the above theorem with $\K$-coefficient case where $\cha(\K)>0$.
-For Theorem \ref{thm Ara}(a), Delzant \cite{Delz} used Bieri-Neumann-Strebel invariants to generalize it to the $\K$-coefficient case when $X$ is a smooth projective variety. \bt Let $X$ be a complex smooth projective variety with $b_1(X)>0$ and $\K$ be an algebraically closed field.
+In this paper, we consider the above theorem with arbitrary algebraically closed field coefficients.
+Theorem \ref{thm Ara}(a) is generalized by Delzant as follows using Bieri-Neumann-Strebel invariants when $X$ is smooth projective. \bt \cite{Delz} Let $X$ be a complex smooth projective variety and $\K$ be an algebraically closed field.
 Then we have